HilscherAutomation/netPI-netx-ethernet-lan/README.md

 ##### Daemon

-There is the Deamon in the repository's folder `driver` running as a background process and keeping the `cifx0` Ethernet LAN interface active started once.
-The Daemon is available as source code named `cifx0daemon.c` and comes precompiled in the container using the gcc compiler with the option `-pthread` since it uses thread child/parent forking.
-When the container is started the Daemon is automatically started by the start script `entrypoint.sh`.
-You can see the Daemon active on the system using the `ps -e` command as `cifx0daemon` process.
+There is the Deamon in the repository's folder `driver` running as a background process and keeping the `cifx0` Ethernet interface active.
+The Daemon is available in the repository as source code named `cifx0daemon.c` and comes precompiled in the container at `/opt/cifx0/cifx0daemon` by using the gcc compiler with the option `-pthread` since it uses thread child/parent forking.

+The container starts the Daemon by its entrypoint script `/etc/init.d/entrypoint.sh`.
+You can see the Daemon running using the `ps -e` command as `cifx0daemon` process.

+If you kill the `cifx0daemon` process the `cifx0` interface will be removed as well.
+The Daemon can be restarted at any time using the `/opt/cifx0/cifx0daemon` command.

 #### Tags